California ERISA Lawyers

 However, ERISA is a notoriously complicated statute, and its complexities can sometimes create legal barriers between employees and their benefits.
 Because of strict deadlines, specific evidence rules, and mandatory administrative steps, if your ERISA-based insurance claim is denied, you need the prompt advice and services of an experienced California ERISA claims attorney.

 Our firm has been advising and representing clients covered by ERISA plans since the statute first took effect in the 1970s.
-We know how to navigate this complex federal law to protect your rights.
+With seventy years of combined insurance claims experience, we know how to navigate this complex federal law to protect your rights.

 Filing Your Initial ERISA Claim: Avoiding Common Mistakes

 To secure benefits through an ERISA-governed plan, the first step is submitting an accurate and complete application or claim.
-Any mistake could delay your benefits or result in your claim’s denial.
+There is no room for error; any mistake could delay your benefits or result in your claim’s denial.

-It is critical to avoid these common pitfalls:
+It is critical to avoid these common pitfalls during the filing process:

 Mistake: Assuming Your Evidence is Sufficient

 Do not assume you qualify just because your employer says you can’t work or your doctor offers an opinion.
 Under ERISA, it is the insurance company, not your employer or doctor, that will make the final decision.
-You must build an ironclad case.
+You must build an ironclad case from the start.

 Mistake: Using Only the Forms the Insurer Provides